 With so many youths in the village, the choice between hydration and education is a choice that is regularly being made.
 Gaining an education will not only teach factual knowledge necessary to sustain modern and healthy amenities, such as a borehole, but the learning will also provide a chance to understand empathy, teaching the emotional skills necessary to collaborate and stay focused on managing the borehole, as a community.

-Water Is Basic operates an internship program where local, promising secondary school graduates manage our projects for one year.
+Water Is Basic operates an internship program where local, promising secondary school graduates manage projects in South Sudan for one year.
 Two recent graduates from Nehemiah Gateway University, in Albania, oversaw interns and the projects the interns were directing.
 In exchange for their work, the interns are given access to distance learning courses and are then assisted in applying for, and attending, their university of choice.

 While not an official Let Girls Learn project, it is in keeping with the goals and objectives of that program, and, as such, falls under Water Charity’s own Let Girls Learn + heading.

 This project has been paid for by an anonymous donor.
 If you wish to see more great projects like this one, please contribute to our South Sudan Well Rehab Program by clicking on the Donate button below.

 Close to the edge of Yei Town, many houses within Lomulule are small and held together with mud, baked in the sun.
 The grass thatched roofs don’t always work during the rainy season but provide enough shade during the dry months.
 Nearly three hundred people in the town have suffered for over five months due to the stale and standing pond down the road.
 Between hundreds of mosquitos nesting in the shallow waters and the wild animals that lurk along the road to the pond, the community’s health has fared horribly since the borehole broke.